Nicole Toomey Davis is the President, CEO and co-founder of Enclavix, LLC, and co–creator of VentureWrench.

 - BS in Electrical Engineering from Brigham Young University

-– Serial Entrepreneur, raised millions in equity funding for her startups
+- Serial Entrepreneur, raised $3.8 Million in funding for her startups

 - Former President, CEO and co-founder of DoBox, Inc.,